 That said, teens should still save for college themselves.
 Depending on what they’re able to save — and their parents’ financial situation — a 529 plan may be appropriate.
 This way, the money is treated as parental assets for EFC purposes while still leaving them available for the student’s use.

-Having a teen save for his or her college education can have additional benefits.
+Having teens save for their own college education can have additional benefits.
 For one, it can make the high cost of college feel a lot more real.
 Some teens don’t see $50k per year for college as a huge number — it has no real relevance.
 Saving for a couple of years and making just a small dent in the total may help place the number into perspective.

 Routinely saving toward a financial goal is a lifelong habit that kids should learn as early as possible.
 This is one extremely important reason to have your teen save for college.